 - Option: Complete all the courses required in at least one of the ECE graduate speciality options.
-Currently, there are eight option areas: Communication Systems; Computer Systems; Electromagnetic Systems; Power Systems; Guidance, Navigation, and Control Systems; Joint Services Electronic Warfare; Signal Processing Systems; and Signals Intelligence.
+Currently available are: Communication Systems; Computer Systems; Cyber systems; Electronics; Power Systems; Guidance, Navigation, and Control Systems; Networks; Sensor Systems; and Signal Processing Systems.
 Additional information about the required courses of each option is available on the "Checklist for MSES (EE)".

 - Thesis: Submit an acceptable thesis (see next section).